-Syrian musicians who fled war form orchestra in Germany
+Syrian musicians who fled war form orchestra in Europe

 For most people in Europe the weather is simply small talk.
 For Raed Jazbeh the seasons are a cause of genuine bemusement.
 The weather in Germany, after all, is a far cry from the distinct seasons in his native Syria.

-Jazbeh is the founder of the Syrian Expat Philharmonic Orchestra -- an musical ensemble composed entirely of Syrians, many of whom are refugees who have fled the country's bloody war.
+Jazbeh is the founder of the Syrian Expat Philharmonic Orchestra -- a musical ensemble composed entirely of Syrians, many of whom are refugees who have fled the country's bloody war.

 With a 170-year-old double bass that's been loaned to him by his side, Jazbeh is on his way to a final rehearsal for a concert taking place later that night when CNN meets him.